quorumcontrol/tupelo-docs/tutorials/notebook.md

 The _community_ the SDK is connecting to by default in this sample is the Tupelo TestNet.
-The underlying code creates a p2p node and establishes the connections it needs to submit transactions and get back confirmations when the transaction is finalized.
+The underlying code creates a p2p node and establishes the connections it needs to submit transactions and get back confirmations when a transaction is finalized.
 The Tupelo network is fast so the user can wait the few hundred milliseconds required.

 ### Generate Keys

-We will generate a new public/private keypair for the 'user' of our wasm app in the `createNotebook()` function.
+We will generate a new public/private keypair for the user of our wasm app in the `createNotebook()` function.

 In file `notebook/index.js`: